 Hideaway Presents Aretha Soul Diva with Vula Malinga and Brendan Reilly (Friday)

-Hideaway presents Aretha Soul Diva - celebrating the music of the late Aretha Franklin for a two night residency, featuring the vocals of VULA MALINGA and BRENDAN REILLY with MD Janette Mason and an all-star band.
+Hideaway presents Aretha Soul Diva - celebrating the music of the late Aretha Franklin for a three night residency, featuring the vocals of VULA MALINGA and BRENDAN REILLY with MD Janette Mason and an all-star band.

 London-based Brendan Reilly is an American singer-songwriter of Jazz, Soul, Pop, and Dance music.